artsvn/kd.leaderboard/README.md

-# topkd
+# Leaderboard-kitscore

-This is not mine, all credits are for those who own this code.
+This is not mine it's modified.
+» All credits to itoozh.